 A twist of an ending, which I will not give away, seems to clear Ellen.
 I say seems to because while the assumption is Ellen is an innocent victim here, she and Ranney act more as if they are in a conspiracy to cover up a crime.
 It does leave a bit of doubt as to what really went on.
 Was George right about the love affair, or was he “rude and selfish” since he was a child, as his Aunt Clara mumbles during her visit.
 Ellen seems more concerned with clearing her name than her husband’s death.
 Of course, he did try to frame her for his approaching death.
 It is all kind of Hitchcockian, though without the irony, or a scent of black humor that Sir Alfred would have introduced.

 Loretta Young manages to pull off a performance that miraculously comes close to the edge of “way too much” but somehow she holds it all in check with a great breakdown scene at the end.
 Despite a frazzled state for most of the film, she is certainly beautiful to look at and the film really belongs to her.
-This film came toward the end of a long movie career, and she was only a couple of years away from the beginning of a new start on TV with “The Loretta Young Show”, an anthology series where she started each show in an exquisite evening gown, introduced as Miss Loretta Young.
-It was all very formal, additionally she starred in many of the episodes.
+This film came toward the end of a long movie career, and she was only a couple of years away from the beginning of a new start on TV with “The Loretta Young Show”, an anthology series where she started each show in an exquisite evening gown and was introduced as Miss Loretta Young.
+It was all very formal.
+Additionally, she starred in many of the episodes.
 Another highlight of the film is Margalo Gillmore who gives a testy performance as Aunt Clara, hitting all the right and annoying buttons.
 Also adding to the suspense is Andre Previn’s score and Tay Garnett’s direction.
-Garnett is no stranger to nourish style films though here he take the atmosphere out of the city and into suburbia.
+Garnett is no stranger to noirish style films though here he take the atmosphere out of the city and into suburbia.
 The film was produced by Young’s husband Tom Lewis, who also co-wrote the script along with Mel Dinelli.
 The film was amazingly shot in 14 days!